-Select as IP the Viz Engine destination, tracking port should be the shared memory UDP communication port as it is configured on the Viz Engine, command port of the engine (typically 6100).
+Select as IP the Viz Engine destination, tracking port should be the shared memory UDP communication port as it is configured on the Viz Engine, command port of Viz Engine (typically 6100).

-Viz Engine's Shared Memory configuration, pick any free port number (e.g. 6102).
+Viz Engine's Shared Memory configuration, pick any free port number (for example, 6102).

-Tracking Data 4.5
+4.5 Connection Error